 12 photos that capture the true beauty of Dentdale

-A beautiful landscape that is both part of the Yorkshire Dales and Cumbrian.
+A beautiful landscape that is part of the Yorkshire Dales and Cumbria.

 Arten Gill Viaduct by Joan Sutton